 12 Questions to Ask a Mortgage Lender

 As far as major homebuying decisions go, choosing the right mortgage lender is right up there with finding a dream home.
+Going with the first lender on your radar could cost you time and money, so it’s critical to shop around before choosing your mortgage company.
 The following 12 questions to ask a mortgage lender can help narrow down your list.

 - 1. Which mortgage programs do you offer?

 - 2. Which mortgage type is right for my financial situation?

 - 3. How does the mortgage preapproval process work?